24/6: A Jewish Theater Company: Productions

-In March 2011 a production of A Doll's House, Henrik Ibsen's classic, was performed by the group.
+In March 2011 a production of A Doll's House, Henrik Ibsen's classic play, was performed by the group.

 In January 2014 the company performed a modern adaption of Uncle Vanya by Anton Chekhov called "TuBishVanya", incorporating Jewish and environmental themes.
 The show, directed by Yoni Oppenheim, featured: Avi Soroka as Vanya, Ari Benjamin Hirsch as Dr. Astrov, Judy Amar as Yelena, Leor Hackel as the Professor, Michal Birnbaum as Sonya and Jessica Shachter as Nanny.

-In December 2014 "A Dybbuk for Two People"^ By Bruce Myers was produced at the JCC Manhattan; starring Michal Birnbaum and Leor Hackel as Leah and Chanan.
+In December 2014 A Dybbuk for Two People By Bruce Myers was produced at the JCC Manhattan; starring Michal Birnbaum and Leor Hackel as Leah and Chanan.